-It’s been a difficult start to 2020 for pubs, nightclubs, restaurants and bars, but pubs especially.
+It’s been a difficult few years for pubs, nightclubs, restaurants and bars, but pubs especially.

 Health kicks, the soaring prices of a pint down the local and now a worldwide coronavirus pandemic, more and more people are ditching the pub to bunker in, at least until the summer.

 In desperate times, you have to use all of your wit and will to come out on top in pub advertisement – which is how you’ve arrived at one of our trusty blog posts.

 Fortunately for you, there are plenty of great pub advertisement ideas, some of which we’ll run through below.

 10 simple and effective pub advertisement ideas:

 Our first tip when it comes to pub advertisement is to start using social media to your advantage.